zengliwei/magento2_module_builder/README.md

 php bin/magento module-builder:create-model <model-path> <main-table> [<module-name>]
 ```

-This command is to create related files of model:
+This command is used to create related files of model:

 - etc/db_schema.xml
 - model